 Speed limits in Corfu

-The speed limits in Corfu vary depending o the type of area you are driving in.
-Speed limits are displayed in km/h.
+The speed limits in Corfu vary depending on the type of area you are driving in.
+They are displayed in kilometers per hour (km/h) and are as per the below.

 Gas stations in Corfu